BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 # Self-love vs Justice aka Conscience

 Self-love as:
-- Hedonistic - desire for pleasure
+- Hedonistic - desire for pleasure.
+Can't be used to argue for continuity of Self-love and Conscience
-- Abstract aka structural - abstract construct, that consists of the particular desires
+- Abstract aka structural - abstract construct, that consists of the particular desires.
+May be used to argue for continuity of Self-love and Conscience